-UNTO JESHURUN,

-The English-speaking People,
+UNTO JESHURUN, The English-speaking Deople,

-"EPHRAIM" AND "MANASSEH,"

-"BROTHER JOHN" AND "BROTHER JONATHAN,"

-"THE COMPANY OF NATIONS" AND "THE GREAT PEOPLE,"

-WHO, DOUBLY "CALLED IN ISAAC'S NAME," ARE

-SAXON BY BLOOD, BY SPIRIT CHRISTIAN,

-AND UNTO WHOM PERTAINS "THE BIRTHRIGHT,"

-THIS SURVEY OF THEIR PAST, AND PREFACE TO THEIR FUTURE

-AS "STONES" OF THE "STONE KINGDOM";-

-UNTO JUDAH, TO WHOM PERTAINS "THE SCEPTRE,"

-LOST AWHILE, YET HELD FOR THEM IN TRUST:-

-TO THE EMPRESS OF ISRAEL, AND TO MANASSEH'S CHIEF:-

-TO ALL WHO SOJOURN WITH THEM.
+"EPHRADA" AND "MANARSEH."
+"BROTHER JOHN" AND "BROTHER JONATHAN."
+"THE COMPANY OF NATIONS" AND "THE GREAT PROPILE."
+WHO.
+DOUBLY "CALLED IN IRAAC'S NAME."
+ARE SAXON BY BLOOD, BY SPIRIT CHRISTIAN, AND UNTO WHOM PERTAINS "THE BIRTHRIGHT."
+THIS SURVEY OF THEIR PAST, AND PREPACE TO THEIR FUTURE AS "STONES" OF THE "STONE KINGDOM":-UNTO JUDAH, TO WHOM PERTAINS "THE SCEPTRE," LOST AWHILE, YET HELD FOR THEM IN TRUST :--TO THE EMPRESS OF ISRAEL, AND TO MANASSER'S CHIEF :-TO ALL WHO SOJOURN WITH THEM.
 ALIENS OR KIN.

-WHEREVER HEBREW STANDARDS FLOAT:-

-UNTO ALL WHO DWELL ABOUT THEM,

-CONSENTING TO THEIR TESTIMONY:-

-To Israel, to Judah, to Strangers, to Gentiles, As a pledge of hope, and as an earnest of the harvest:- Unto Emmanuel,

-THE GOD OF ABRAHAM, OF ISAAC, AND OF JACOB,

-AS A HUMBLE RECOGNITION OF THE INFALLIBILITY OF HIS "WORD," HIS "OATH," HIS COVENANT:-

-THESE NOTES OF OUR PILGRIMAGE TOWARDS "AMMI," FROM "LO-AMMI,"
+WHEREVER HEBREW STANDARDS FLOAT :-UNTO ALL WHO DWELL ABOUT THEM.
+CONSENTING TO THEIR TESTIMONY :-TO ISRAEL, TO JUDAH, TO STRANGERS, TO GENTILES, AS A PLEDGE OF HOPE, AND AS AN EARNEST OF THE HARVEST : UNTO EMMANUEL.
+THE GOD OF ABRAHAM, OF IBAAC, AND OF JACOB, . אוידה - אלהים ות.
+AS A HUMBLE RECOGNITION OF THE INFALLIBILITY OF HIS "WORD," HIS "OATH."
+HIS COVENANT :-THESE NOTES OF OUR PROBINAGE TOWARDS "ANNI," FROM "LO-AMMI,"